cougarsyankeesfan/ltp/README.md

 # ltp
-LTP contains the program files I created while studying “Learn to Program” by Chris Pine.
+LTP contains the program files I created while studying Ruby through “Learn to Program” by Chris Pine.

 For many of the exercises of the book, I’ve changed the code slightly so I could better understand what is going on.